nationalarchives/tdr-dev-documentation/technology-considerations/TDR Database Design.md

 | Datetime    |             | datetime    |             |             |

 It is appreciated that the full original path and the file creation date may not be accessible.
-The last modified date and relative path of a fle from the consignment folder would be acceptable and would not cause issues with creating the bag.
+The last modified date and relative path of a file from the consignment folder would be acceptable and would not cause issues with creating the bag.

 ### FFIDMetadata